m1kadev/fxg/README.md

 - add project management functions
 - add support for ogp embeds (see 1.)
-- fix the regions for link/image parsing errors that should take up the whole link
+- fix the regions for link/image parsing errors in general idk what's wrong with them
-- throw an error for link/image when encountering another <! or <

 1.: Syntax would be some yaml delimited with `---` at the top of the file, if the file doesn't start with `---`, no metadata is generated